wharttiv/pyopensci-scipy25-create-python-package/README.md

 ## GitHub Codespaces

 We have GitHub Codespaces configured for this workshop.
-TO be successful during the workshop, we suggest that you fork and open a codespace prior to attending the workshop to ensure things load.
+To be successful during the workshop, we suggest that you fork and open a codespace prior to attending the workshop to ensure things load.
 The link above provides you with instructions one how to do this and how to setup the accounts you need for the workshop.